enriko-riba/multiplayer-host/README.md

 ```cs
 await server.Start();
 ```
-**Note**: The multiplayer game server is esiest to be used with a DI container.
+**Note**: The multiplayer game server is easiest to be used with a DI container.
 Consult the reference game server project how to setup DI in a console application.